appwebtech/Rails_Tutorials_Module_1/README.md

 ### Provisioning mLab MongoDB

 At this stage I'll do provisioning of two databases.
 One for Staging and the other for Production, which will be used by Heroku and can be used for local production as well.
 As you can see below, I've created a staging collection Mockup (*don't be afraid, I'll have tossed and created a new production instance by the time you are reading this with different user credentials*).
-This will be supplied via the environment variable in heroku.
+This will be supplied via the environment variable in Heroku.

 **NB: mLab which is a MongoDB-as-a-Service (DBaaS) provider was acquired by MongoDB and this year 2020 I had to migrate all my NoSQL databases elsewhere.
 The pressure for data platforms to get to the cloud “fast” is significant and that's why cloud providers like AWS and Azure have been growing enormously**